An assortment of comics, some autobiographical, from cartoonist Julia Kaye.

 Up and Out is a series which encompasses both one-off gag strips, and a series of autobiographical comics depicting the creator’s life.

-Super Late Bloomer collects a number of strips dealing with the creator’s transition.
+Super Late Bloomer and My Life in Transition collect a number of strips dealing with the creator’s transition.

 2018 Ignatz Award for Outstanding Collection - Nominee